phpvirtualbox/phpvirtualbox/README.md

 To manage variations in Virtualbox protocols and language versions, this project will be temporarily be managed as separate branches.

-This branch is an attempt to unify the differences so that the interface between virtualbox and phpvirtualbox can continue through version upgrades.
+This branch is an expansion on the unified branch to include improvements to UI experience.

 phpVirtualBox is from 2017 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au)